 20 Therefore by the deeds of the law no flesh will be justified in His sight, for by the law is the knowledge of sin.
 (NKJV).

 You can only be forgiven, justified, sanctified, and acceptable to God by faith in Christ Jesus and His finished work alone.

 1 Therefore, having been justified by faith, we have peace with God through our Lord Jesus Christ,

 2 through whom also we have access by faith into this grace in which we stand, and rejoice in hope of the glory of God.
 (NKJV).

-The primary reason why many born-again believers today are still struggling to walk in holiness is because they are setting the cart before the horse – they are striving to live a holy life in order to be holy, pleasing or acceptable to God, rather than embracing first the truth that they are already justified, washed, sanctified, pleasing or acceptable to God by their faith in Christ Jesus.
+The primary reason why many born-again believers today are still struggling to walk in holiness is because they are setting the cart before the horse – they are striving to live a holy life in order to be justified, pleasing or acceptable to God.

 It is an exercise in futility and frustration to seek to live a holy life without knowing, understanding, believing and appropriating the truth that you are no longer your old corrupt self but a new creation in Christ, that you are no longer a wretched sinner but a blessed saint in Christ, and that you are no longer an unrighteous person but the righteousness of God in Christ Jesus (1 Cor.
 1:2, 2 Cor.
 5:21).

 By virtue of the new birth or spiritual regeneration you have become spiritually engrafted into Christ, thereby becoming one spirit with Christ.

 1 Corinthians 6: